HPC is everywhere

 CNAG: Unravelling the mysteries of DNA

-Ivo G. Gut, Director of the Spanish Genomics Center (CNAG) explains how they analyze more than ten human genomes everyday, with the help of Bull supercomputers.
+Ivo G. Gut, Director of the Spanish Genomics Center (CNAG) explains how they analyze more than ten human genomes everyday, with the help of Atos supercomputers.
 Their ultimate purpose is to turn the sequences into valuable insight, so as to improve people’s health and quality of life.

 Pirbright Institute: advancing viral research and animal health